joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 wade through a mess of code (or an AI agent will).

 My concern is that AI is amplifying the over-optimization of short-term business goals rather than building for a sustainable business.
-Or maybe sustainable businesses are a thing of the past and instead everyone should be looking to capitalize on whatever the trend is, spending someone else's money and trying to exit before it is no longer the trend.
+Or maybe sustainable business is a thing of the past and instead everyone should be looking to capitalize on whatever the trend is, spending someone else's money and trying to exit before it is no longer the trend.
 Then again, this feels like trying to time the stock market.